zachmccabe/zachmccabe.github.io/just-ask.md

 5. Make space, and wait for an answer.
 6. Keep track of your goal during the conversation.

-"The better you know yourself, the better you're able to hear other people," says Kate Murphy, the author of "You're Not Listening: what you're missing and why it matters."<sup><a>4</a></sup>
+"The better you know yourself, the better you're able to hear other people," says Kate Murphy, the author of "You're Not Listening: what you're missing and why it matters."<sup><a id="ref-4" href="#note-4" alt="footnote">4</a></sup>

 For example: After an taxing conversation, I know that I need to remind myself that I was able to obtain whatever it is I went in there asking about.
 (That's number 6 on the above list.)
 If I didn't do that, I'd feel like shit about the emotionally-draining conversations I need to have, no matter how productive they really might be.